-Prudential is subject to the risk of potential sovereign debt credit deterioration and default.
-During 2011 and 2012, this risk has heightened, particularly in relation to European and US sovereign debt.
+Prudential is subject to the risk of potential sovereign debt credit deterioration on the amounts of sovereign debt obligations, principally for UK, other European, US and Asian countries held in its investment portfolio.
+In recent years, rating agencies have downgraded the sovereign debt of some Continental European countries, the UK and the US.
+There is a risk of further downgrades for these countries.
+In addition, for some European countries the risk of default has also increased.
 Investing in such instruments creates exposure to the direct or indirect consequences of political, social or economic changes (including changes in governments, heads of states or monarchs) in the countries in which the issuers are located and the creditworthiness of the sovereign.
 Investment in sovereign debt obligations involves risks not present in debt obligations of corporate issuers.
 In addition, the issuer of the debt or the governmental authorities that control the repayment of the debt may be unable or unwilling to repay principal or pay interest when due in accordance with the terms of such debt, and Prudential may have limited recourse to compel payment in the event of a default.
 A sovereign debtor's willingness or ability to repay principal and to pay interest in a timely manner may be affected by, among other factors, its cash flow situation, its relations with its central bank, the extent of its foreign currency reserves, the availability of sufficient foreign exchange on the date a payment is due, the relative size of the debt service burden to the economy as a whole, the sovereign debtor's policy toward local and international lenders, and the political constraints to which the sovereign debtor may be subject.
-Periods of economic uncertainty may affect the volatility of market prices of sovereign debt to a greater extent than the volatility inherent in debt obligations of other types of issues.
+Periods of economic uncertainty may affect the volatility of market prices of sovereign debt to a greater extent than the volatility inherent in debt obligations of other types of issuers.
 If a sovereign were to default on its obligations, this could have a material adverse effect on Prudential's financial condition and results of operations.